 Strangely, fungal infections on one part of the body can cause rashes to appear on other parts of the body that are not infected.
 For example, a fungal infection on the foot may cause an itchy, bumpy rash on the fingers.
 These eruptions, called dermatophytid reactions Dermatophytid Reaction A dermatophytid reaction is the body's reaction to a dermatophyte (fungal) infection and is a skin eruption that appears on an area of the body that is not the area where the infection first... read more , are allergic reactions to the fungus.
 They do not result from touching the infected area.

-Overview of Fungal Skin Infections
+Diagnosis of Fungal Skin Infections

 Doctors may suspect a fungal infection when they see a red, irritated, or scaly rash in one of the commonly affected areas.

-Fungal infections are typically treated with antifungal drugs, usually with antifungal drugs that are applied directly to the affected area (called topical drugs).
-Topical drugs may include creams, gels, lotions, solutions, or shampoos.
+Fungal infections are typically treated with antifungal medications, usually with ones that are applied directly to the affected area (called topical medications).
+Topical medications may include creams, gels, lotions, solutions, or shampoos.

 Antifungal medications may also be taken by mouth.

 In addition to medications, people may use measures to keep the affected areas dry, such as applying powders or wearing open-toed shoes.